OctoPrint/OctoPrint/README.md

 user*, please keep your hands *off* of the `sudo` command here!) - this assumes you already have Python 2.7, 3.6 or 3.7, pip and virtualenv set up on your system:

+1. Create a user-owned virtual environment therein: `virtualenv venv`.
+2. Install OctoPrint *into that virtual environment*: `./venv/bin/pip install OctoPrint`

+Or alternatively, for an install from source:

 1. Checkout OctoPrint: `git clone https://github.com/OctoPrint/OctoPrint.git`
 2. Change into the OctoPrint folder: `cd OctoPrint`
-3. Create a user-owned virtual environment therein: `virtualenv venv` if your system default python version is python 2.7, otherwise you need to specify the version explicitly, e.g. `virtualenv --python=python2.7 venv`.
+3. Create a user-owned virtual environment therein: `virtualenv venv`
 4. Install OctoPrint *into that virtual environment*: `./venv/bin/pip install .`

 You may then start the OctoPrint server via `/path/to/OctoPrint/venv/bin/octoprint`, see [Usage](#usage)